 2-1-1 Call Center

-United Way funds the Malone Community Learning Center site supervisor position at Culler Middle School.
-The CLC initiative is focused on achieving three major outcomes: improved student learning and development, strong and supportive families and engaged neighborhoods ($38,000 allocation).
+United Way provides funding to support Lincoln Community Learning Centers.
+The CLC initiative is focused on achieving three major outcomes: improved student learning and development, strong and supportive families and engaged neighborhoods ($35,000 allocation).

 Data-Tracking Project (UNL – Center on Children, Families, and the Law)

 This jointly funded project of United Way and the Joint Budget Committee of the City and County helps track food pantry and food distribution efforts in the community ($7,500 allocation).